secretyouth/react-datez/README.md

 #### firstDayOfWeek
 Set the first day of the week, in standard 2 letter format (e.g. Mo, Tu, We, Th, Fr, Sa, Su)
 > Default: 'Mo'

+#### currentMonthYearFormat
+Change month year format on title.
+See moment.js for formatting.
+>Default: 'MMMM YYYY'

 ---